-- for first-year doctoral students, an outline of the entire work and/or an abstract of one or more chapters, the bibliography and the reference sources used for the development of the thesis;

-- for second-year doctoral students, a detailed table of contents, abstracts of the chapters and individual parts of the chapters of the thesis or an entire chapter, the bibliography and the reference sources used for the development of the thesis.
+- for first-year PhD students, an outline of the entire work and/or an abstract of one or more chapters, the bibliography and reference sources used for the development of the thesis; - for second-year PhD students, an annotated index, abstracts of the chapters and individual parts of the thesis chapters or an entire chapter, the bibliography and reference sources used for the development of the thesis work.

-The report must also contain a statement by the doctoral student that the scientific products resulting from their research in the reference year have been attributed to the author and that they have been uploaded by the author to the University's research registry portal (IRIS).
+The report must also contain a declaration that the publications produced in the reference year have been uploaded to the University research registry portal (IRIS).

-The Board will authorise doctoral students to participate in all scientific events, including any research projects, that are relevant to the educational objectives of the course and compatible with teaching and research activities.
+The Board will authorize the participation of PhD students in all scientific events, including any research projects, relevant to the educational objectives of the course, and compatible with teaching and research activities.

-Through its tutors, the Board encourages doctoral students to present the results of their research publicly at conferences and other scientific events, as well as to arrange for their publication.
+The College, through the tutors, encourages PhD students to publicly present the results of their research at conferences and other scientific events, as well as to take care of their possible publication.